Kiwi opera singer Simon O'Neill lands Grammy award

 World-renowned opera singer Simon O'Neill has won a Grammy award.

-O'Neill landed the Grammy for Best Choral Performance for a rendition of Mahler's Symphony No. 8 conducted by Gustavo Dudamel.
+O'Neill landed the Grammy for Best Choral Performance as part of a rendition of Mahler's Symphony No. 8 conducted by Gustavo Dudamel.

 The tenor singer hails from Ashburton, and recently returned to New Zealand.
 He is currently staying in an MIQ facility, where he learned of the nominations on Wednesday morning.